Book Now!

 • Complete these tasks first.

 • Delegate tasks that are urgent but not important.
-For example, asking your partner wash the dishes or walking the dog.
+For example, asking your partner to wash the dishes or walking the dog.

 Find the Best Therapist in Chicago to Prioritize Responsibilities